AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

                     weights - numpy array containing the parameters of the model

-        Returns : The mean of the categorical cross-entropy loss
+        Returns : Scalar containing the mean of the categorical cross-entropy loss of the batch

         '''